Do You Know the Basic Difference Between Condos and Co-ops

 What is the difference between condos and co-ops

 Cooperative housing and condo housing are both types of residential ownership that are often referred to as “condos.”
 While they look similar on the surface, cooperative housing and condo housing have many differences that prospective buyers should understand before making an offer.
-Both of these options are known as “stacked” or “condominium” homes because they consist of separate units that share common areas such as a lobby, hallways or gardens.
+Both of these options are known as “stacked” or “condominium” homes.
+This is because they consist of separate units that share common areas such as a lobby, hallways or gardens.

 Single-family home and condo owners become property owners and are issued deeds proving their ownership.
 Condos are owned by different owners than single-family home owners.
-They own the apartments but don’t acquire any ownership rights in the development or buildings that are called the common areas.
+They own the apartments but don’t acquire any ownership rights in the buildings that are called the common areas.
 These areas include the common areas, which can include lobbies and yards, central heating, air conditioning, landscaping and laundry rooms.
 A condo association is an indirect owner of the common areas.

 Basics of a Co-op